African lions inhabit 26 nations across sub-Saharan Africa.

 In addition to guardians, NCP supports 108 anti-poaching scouts.
 These scouts work to protect lions across 16 prides.
 In 2017, Utah’s Hogle Zoo donated a lion-monitoring vehicle to their cause.

 Currently, the NCP is working with four villages to monitor lions and other wildlife through remote cameras.
 This program allows communities to earn “points” for images of any species of interest that they collect on their cameras.
-Points can be converted into necessary goods for the community like maize, oil, and other food.
+Points can be converted into goods for the community like maize, oil, and other foods.
 As of May 2020, this program had distributed $15,000 USD and was working to double the number of villages it serves.

 The Mariri Environmental Centere is a training center with three important facets: bush visits, skill development workshops, and conservation training.
 The center houses much of NCP’s community work, reaching more than 100 students and teachers each year!
-To support their wonderful work, Utah’s Hogle Zoo donated a selection of tablets to be used by students at the Centre.
+To support their work, Utah’s Hogle Zoo donated a selection of tablets to be used by students at the centre.

 The first Lion Fun Days Festival was held in Mbamba Village in 2009.
 Since then, the two-day festival in November has become an annual tradition.
 Lion Fun Days aims to spread important messages about conservation, wildlife safety practices, and the significance of all animals.
-Education staff at UHZ have implemented this information into fun festival activities and crafts for children and adults.
+Education staff at the zoo have implemented this information into fun festival activities and crafts for children and adults.

-In Niassa, very few children attend secondary school (with most dropping out between the ages of 9 and 11).
+In Niassa, very few children attend secondary school with most dropping out between the ages of 9 and 11.
 To remedy this, the NCP started their Lion Scholarship Program in 2013 with just three students from Mbamba Village.
 In 2022, all three lion scholars had graduated secondary school and gone on to pursue further education and employment.
 Today, the Lion Scholarship Program has grown to reach more than 70 students in 10 different villages.
 Utah’s Hogle Zoo is a proud supporter of this program and the scholars it funds.